soupysoupsoup-ll/Python-YT-Search/README.md

 # Python-YT-Search
-a Python file + Shortcut to search on YT without having to load your browser first, so it's more efficient.
+a Python file + Shortcut to search on YT but loads both the browser and page simotaneously, so it's more efficient.
 By Soupysoupsoup-ll